Traditional Air Conditioning systems

 As the initial philosophy of those HVAC manufacturers was to provide all customers’ needs for control, integration of such air conditioning unit with home automation and building management systems (BMS) became a more complicated task.

-The variety of HVAC manufacturers and models each requiring a specific approach and different integration process.
-As this task wouldn't be the main priority of the HVAC manufacturers, it is clear that there would be a need for 3rd party integration platform, to make those HVAC units communicate fully with Home Automation/Building management systems.
+The variety of HVAC manufacturers and models has created a situation in which each is requiring a specific approach and different integration process.
+As this task wouldn’t be the main priority of the HVAC manufacturers, it is clear that there would be a need for 3rd party integration platform, to make those HVAC units communicate fully with Home Automation/Building management systems.

 Summarizing all up, we can now assume what is going to happen next.